 North Island New Zealand

 The Members Church of God International (MCGI) in New Zealand have once again held its get together activity where brethren from all throughout the North Island region flocked as one to participate, experience, learn and strengthen both their spirits and bodies as they continue to strive for holiness through the gospel and good works.
-The team building activity was held on the 28th of October (Labour Day) at the Howick Leisure Centre in Auckland where a total of 160 attendees were present to experience the event.
+The team building event was held on the 28th of October (Labour Day) at the Howick Leisure Centre in Auckland where a total of 160 attendees were present to experience and participate in the event.

 The KNC’s or the Kawan ng Cordero’s (Flock of Lambs) were given games and activities as their part of the said event.
-In their activities, the children of the brethren showed that, even how little and fragile one maybe, with God’s help, they can cooperate and unite to achieve a common goal.
+In their activities, the children of the brethren showed that even with how little and fragile one maybe, with God’s help, they can cooperate and unite to achieve a common goal.

 Brethren also showcased their wit and ingenuity in building a tower made out of scrap papers.
 Each team used all allowed means possible to build a tower from scratch.
 This shows that even the faintest idea of how the structure of the tower's going to be, members can collaborate, cooperate and finally, act by carefully putting pieces together to build a tower.